-- to build a big module is way more expensive than to build small ones that can work together
+- to build a big module is way more expensive than building small ones that can work together

-- to write my own DOM library is way more time consuming compared to use a jQuery custom build
+- to write my own DOM library is way more time consuming compared to using a jQuery custom build

 (and as matter of fact I am proud to be one of them!)

 When it comes to practical coding we have a simple action point which is micro coding.

 We left the idea of coding complete and reusable Features way behind us.
 Today we focus on writing the least amount of code possible for the smallest possible of the responsibilities.
 And we share that.

 Each function, source file or module must solve one single problem, no more than one.

 By just doing that our developers have begun to produce reusable code from the very first day of the change, without introducing any new tool in their chain.